 Some would have the Court’s decision be the last word on the policies of the federal health care law.
 While it is in the legal sense, to paraphrase Winston Churchill, the Court’s decision is not the end.
 It is not even the beginning of the end; but it is, perhaps, the end of the beginning of the policy debate.

-Placing the ultimate decision on the fate of the federal health care law back in the hands of voters, Chief Justice Roberts wrote, “The Framers created a Federal Government of limited powers, and assigned to this Court the duty of enforcing those limits, buy sterapred without prescription.
+Placing the ultimate decision on the fate of the federal health care law back in the hands of voters, Chief Justice Roberts wrote, “The Framers created a Federal Government of limited powers, and assigned to this Court the duty of enforcing those limits.
 The Court does so today.
 But the Court does not express any opinion on the wisdom of the Affordable Care Act.
 Under the Constitution, that judgment is reserved to the people.”